 The Wide World of Children’s Literature | Episode 85

-I’m joined again by Chelsea Jacobs in part two of our conversation.
-In this episode, we explore the wide world of children’s literature.
-Listen in as we talk about using books to share the world with our children.
-You’ll hear about:
+In this episode, Carole Joy Seid and Chelsea Jacobs explore the wide world of children’s literature.
+Listen as they talk about using books to share the world with our children.

 • a biblical perspective on diversity